Welcome to Play Therapy Southland

 Sessions

-After 5-6 sessions, I will have a phone call or session with the parent or care giver to hear how things are going.
+After 5-6 sessions, I will have a phone call or a meeting with the parent or care giver to hear how things are going.
 This is not to discuss the session’s content, more to provide support to parents and care givers.

 Play therapy sessions can vary, but usually it is encouraged to commit to 16 sessions.
 Most children are engaged in play therapy for 20-30 sessions.